RochKDev/MangaLib/README.md

 ## Features

 - Authentication so the user can log in and have acces to his library.
+- Responsive to the user's device dark/light theme.
+- Responsive to screen rotation.
 - Managing said library :
   - Adding a manga to his library.
   - Adding a manga to his favourites.